falkr/ttm4175/pages/prep-iot-mqtt.md

 With the new architecture of a broker also comes a new message pattern that is suitable for this architecture.
 It is called **publish-subscribe**.

--   The **publish** part is very simple: Whenever a client (here a sensor) makes an obervation, it sends a message to the broker.
+-   The **publish** part is very simple: Whenever a client (here a sensor) makes an observation, it sends a message to the broker.
 We also say that the client *publishes* a message, or that the client acts as a publisher.